pglejzer/timepicker-ui/README.md

 ### Themes

-There is two available version of theme ( radius and straight).
-Examples show radius version.
+There is 3 available version of theme: crane-straight, crane-radius and m3.

+Theme `m3` based on the new Material Design v3.
+Material Design 3 is still not release in offical version for WEB but you can use it if you want.
+There is new version of [Material Design 3](https://m3.material.io/components/time-pickers/overview).
+If new version M3 will be released this design will get improve.

 #### Desktop